Rees Algebras of Unit Interval Determinantal Facet Ideals: Introduction

 The paper is outlined as follows.
 We establish notation and recall some preliminaries in Section \ref{sec:prelims}.
-Section \ref{sec:reesMaxMinors} gives a novel proof of the presentation ideal of the Rees algebra of the initial ideal of maximal minors of a generic matrix.
-The techniques of Section \ref{sec:reesMaxMinors} serve as a road map for the general case in Section \ref{sec: reesClosed}.
-In Proposition \ref{prop: initialGrassmannianRees}, we show that a set of marked polynomials form a Gr\"obner basis for the presentation ideal of the Rees algebra with respect to some term order $\tau'$.
-To do this, we define the notion of ``sorted'' monomials and show that these sorted monomials are never leading terms of our set of marked polynomials with respect to $\tau'$.
-Moreover, we show that sorted monomials are linearly independent.
-See \cite[Chapter 14]{sturmfels1996grobner} for more details on this technique.
-The more general case of a closed determinantal facet ideal is tackled in section 4.
-We define a further sorting, called ``clique-sorted'', using a natural ordering of the maximal cliques of $\Delta$ that is possible when $\Delta$ is closed, in \Cref{def: cliqueSorted}.
-An explicit Gr\"obner basis for the Rees algebra of the initial ideal of a closed determinantal facet ideal is provided in Theorem \ref{thm: ReesInitialClosedDFI}, extending a result of Ene, Herzog, Hibi, and Mohammadi in \cite[Corollary 1.4]{EHHM13}.
-Finally, we then show that these equations lift to a Gr\"obner basis for the Rees algebra of a closed determinantal facet ideal in Theorem \ref{thm: reesClosedDFI}.
-We conclude that any closed determinantal facet ideal is of fiber type and give necessary and sufficient conditions for it to be of linear type, recovering a theorem of Bruns, Simis, and Trung in \cite{brunsSimisTrung1991Hodge}.
-In particular, the special fiber ring of any closed determinantal facet ideal is Koszul and its presentation ideal is generated by Pl\"ucker relations in Corollary \ref{cor: propertiesReesClosed}.
-Finally, via the SAGBI basis deformation, we see that both the Rees algebra and special fiber ring of a closed determinantal facet ideal are normal Cohen-Macaulay domains and have rational singularities, extending a result of Eisenbud and Huneke in \cite{eisenbudHuneke1983}.
+In Section \ref{sec: Clique-Sorted}, we present the candidates for the defining equations of the Rees algebra of the initial ideal of a unit interval determinantal facet ideal in \Cref{reesEQ}.
+We define the ``clique-sorted'' monomials in \Cref{def: cliqueSorted}, and show that these clique-sorted monomials are unique modulo the ideal generated by the candidates in \Cref{Unique-CliqueSorted}.
+We conclude that polynomials described in \Cref{reesEQ} form a Gr\"obner basis for the Rees algebra of the initial ideal of a unit interval determinantal facet ideal in Theorem \ref{thm: ReesInitialClosedDFI}, extending a result of Ene, Herzog, Hibi, and Mohammadi in \cite[Corollary 1.4]{EHHM13}.
+Then we show that these polynomials given in \Cref{reesEQ} can be lifted to a Gr\"obner basis for the Rees algebra of a unit interval determinantal facet ideal in Theorem \ref{thm: reesClosedDFI}.
+Therefore any unit interval determinantal facet ideal is of fiber type.
+We further give necessary and sufficient conditions for it to be of linear type, recovering a theorem of Bruns, Simis, and Trung in \cite{brunsSimisTrung1991Hodge}.
+In particular, the special fiber ring of any unit interval determinantal facet ideal is Koszul and its presentation ideal is generated by Pl\"ucker relations in Corollary \ref{cor: propertiesReesClosed}.
+Finally, via the SAGBI basis deformation, we see that both the Rees algebra and special fiber ring of a unit interval determinantal facet ideal are normal Cohen-Macaulay domains and have rational singularities, extending a result of Eisenbud and Huneke in \cite{eisenbudHuneke1983}.